 These plants operate under the requirements as set by the Federal Meat Inspection Act or the Poultry Products Inspection Act.
 Currently licensed, permitted E2 plants are listed at Minnesota State "Equal To" Plants.
 (For a listing of USDA inspected plants, contact the Des Moines District office at 1-800-990-9834 or visit the USDA Meat, Poultry and Egg Product Inspection Directory.)

 Custom Exempt Processors

-A custom meat processor is defined in State and Federal law as a plant that does not require continuous inspection because they only process meat for the owner of the animal.
-The meat or poultry cannot be sold and can only be consumed by the owner, the owner’s immediate family, and non-paying guests.
-Custom processed meat must be identified “NOT FOR SALE.
+A custom meat processor is defined in state and federal law as a plant that does not require continuous inspection because they only process meat for the owner of the animal.
+The meat, poultry, or wild game cannot be sold and can only be consumed by the owner, the owner’s immediate family, and non-paying guests.
+Custom processed meat must be identified “NOT FOR SALE".
 Businesses that operate under this exemption are inspected by the State Inspection Programs or by FSIS/USDA on a regular basis.
 However, inspections of these operations are conducted less frequently than operations under continuous inspection.

 Retail Exempt Processors

-These businesses buy meat and poultry products from approved inspected sources (either FSIS or State inspected) and then sell these products at retail in their facility.
-Retail sales are to the final consumer.
-These operations are inspected by State Food Inspection Programs and must meet their state’s regulations for producing food.
+These businesses buy meat and poultry products from approved inspected sources (either FSIS or state inspected) and then sell these products at retail in their facility.
+Retail sales are sale to the final consumer.
+These operations are inspected by state food inspection programs and must meet their state’s regulations for producing food.